jbowdre/runtimeterror/content/posts/automating-camera-notifications-home-assistant-ntfy/index.md

     binary_sensor.garage_vehicle: timer.garage_vehicle # [tl! collapse:end]
 ```

-I'd also like to ensure that the interior motion alerts are also activated whenever our [Abode](https://goabode.com/) security system is set to "Away", regardless of what time that may be.
-That will make the condition a little bit trickier: alerts should be pushed if the timer isn't running AND the schedule is active OR the security system is armed.
+I'd also like to ensure that the interior motion alerts are also activated whenever our [Abode](https://goabode.com/) security system is armed, regardless of what time that may be.
+That will make the condition a little bit trickier: alerts should be pushed if the timer isn't running AND the schedule is active OR the security system is armed (in either "Home" or "Away" mode).
 So here's what that will look like:

 ```yaml
 # torchlight! {"lineNumbers": true}